hao-xu-97/Human-Motion-Synthesis/README.md

 ## Instructions on error handling
 * If you tried to terminate the program insider the Unity Editor, the ffmpeg.exe will still be running and result in unfinished video and audio files to remain in the videos folder.
 To solve this issue, simply terminate the ffmpeg.exe from task manager and delete the unfinished files.
 * Since the program freezes fairly often, a temporary save state feature is implemented.
-Once the program froze, terminate it from task manager.
+Once Unity froze, terminate it from task manager.
 Look into the videos folder and figure out what combination the next video should be.
 Enter the parameters where the last run left off in the "intro" scene (various counters) to pick up from there.

+## Local environment specs
+* OS: Microsoft Windows 10 Pro
+* Version: 10.0.16299 Build 16299
+* Processor:	Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz, 2201 Mhz, 10 Core(s), 20 Logical Processor(s)
+* Total Physical Memory:	63.9 GB
+* GPU:	NVIDIA Quadro M5000